LucasB4466/Stock_Volatility_Calculator/README.md

 ##<P/>This workbook will ask you for stock tickers when it opens.
 It will then pull the attributes _ </P>
-<P/> of the tickers and ask for a date range to measure the historical volatility of the stock tickers. _ </P>

 <P/>The end result displays a correlation matrix, historical volatility, and attributes of the stock. _ </P>
 <P/>You can copy [this code] (https://raw.githubusercontent.com/HotBreakfast/Stock_Volatility_Calculator/master/VBA_Code_HistoricalVolatility_Calculator "this code") and put it into a module. </P>